-Sugar Grove Township Reconciliation of the Statement of Revenues Received, Expenditures Disbursed and Changes in Fund Balances - Governmental Funds to the Statement of Activities - Modified Cash Basis For the Year Ended March 31, 2014
+Sugar Grove Township Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended March 31, 2015

-Net Change in Fund Balances - Total Governmental Funds (Combined Statement of Revenues Received, Expenditures Disbursed and Changes in Fund Balances - Governmental Funds) \$ 179,335 Amounts reported for governmental activities in the Statement of Activities - Modified Cash Ba are different because: isis Depreciation of capital assets is not considered an expenditure in the fund financial statements : (219,123) Purchases of capital assets are treated as an expenditure in the fund financial statements 272,086 Change in Net Position of Governmental Activities (Statement of Activities - Modified Cash Basis) \$ 232,298
+Net Change in Fund Balances - Total Governmental Funds (Statement of Revenues, Expenditures and Changes in Fund Balances) \$ (306,793) Amounts reported for governmental activities in the Statement of Activities are different because se: Depreciation of capital assets is not considered an expenditure in the fund financial statements (218,620) Purchases of capital assets are treated as an expenditure in the fund financial statements.
+676,202 Property tax revenues in the Statement of Activities that do not provide current financial resources are reported as deferred property tax revenue in the fund financial statements.
+22,498 The change in accrued vacation is not recorded in the fund financial statements.
+(765) Change in Net Position of Governmental Activities (Statement of Activities) \$ 172,522